Reviewed by

 1. Complete Assignment

-In a complete assignment, the assignor transfers all their rights and interests in the trademark to the assignee across all goods and services for which the trademark is registered or used.
-The assignor loses all claims to the trademark, and the assignee becomes the sole owner.
+In a complete assignment, the assignor transfers 100% of their rights, titles, and interests in the trademark to the assignee across all goods and services.
+Following execution, the assignor loses all claims to the mark, and the assignee becomes the sole owner.

 2. Partial Assignment